 But you don’t want that!
 You want to reach your goals!
 And if your goal is losing weight and becoming healthier, there are a few bad habits you’ll need to drop.

-Bad habits that prevent you from losing weight
+5 Sneaky Habits preventing you from losing weight

 1. Eating in front of the TV